gdalsanto/flamo/README.md

 estimation_init = model.get_freq_response()
 ````

-Set up optimization framework and launch it.
+Set up the optimization framework and launch it.
 The `Trainer` class is used to contain the model, training parameters, and training/valid steps in one class.

 ```python
 input = signal_gallery(1, n_samples=nfft, n=in_ch, signal_type='impulse', fs=fs)